CopernicaMarketingSoftware/Documentation/Mailerq/configuration.md

 The communication channel to use, either "udp" or "tcp".
 The default value is to use both.

 ###dns-helofile: `<filename>`
-Loaction of the file containing HELO map.
+Location of the file containing HELO map.

 ## Debugging